darumatic/apigee-cli/README.rst

 ^^^^^^^^^^^^^

-This section will describe how we use the Apigee CLI to enable clients to generate proxies from our templates on GitLab and deploy them, all with a single command.
+This section will describe how we use the Apigee CLI to enable clients to generate proxies from proxy templates on GitLab and deploy them, all with a single command.

 ^^^^^^^^^^^^^
 Encrypting KVMs at rest and decrypting via CI/CD